Saudi Arabia allocates one billion riyals for Afghan people: foreign minister

 FM Qureshi said the OIC and Islamic Ummah had come as a whole to push the international community to assist Afghanistan financially.
 Cash was needed to revive the economy, pay salaries and reboot the economic system, he maintained.
 He said there was no money to pay for essential supplies.
 Economic collapse in Afghanistan would be horrendous, he said.

-Pakistan is hosting 17th Extraordinary Session of Council of Foreign Ministers of the Organisation of Islamic Cooperation on Afghanistan in Islamabad today.
+Pakistan hosted 17th Extraordinary Session of Council of Foreign Ministers of the Organisation of Islamic Cooperation on Afghanistan in Islamabad on Sunday.

-The conference will devise a comprehensive strategy to deal with the dire humanitarian crisis in Afghanistan.
-The session is convened at the initiative of the Kingdom of Saudi Arabia as OIC summit chair.
+The conference devised a comprehensive strategy to deal with the dire humanitarian crisis in Afghanistan.
+The session was convened at the initiative of the Kingdom of Saudi Arabia as OIC summit chair.

 🇵🇰 is ready to host the 17th Extraordinary Session of the @OIC_OCI CFM in #Islamabad.